MiyuHmt/cheatsheet/networks.md

 However, it took so longer for ISDN to be standardized that it was never fully deployed in the telecommunications networks it was intended for.

 ### DSL

+DSL (Digital Subscriber Line) is a technology for bringing high-bandwidth information to homes and small businesses over ordinary copper telephone lines.

+xDSL refers to different variations of DSL, such as ADSL, HDSL, and RADSL.

+DSL technology uses normal phone line technology to send digital signals to the DSL modem.

+One of the major advantages of DSL over Cable Modems is that the line is not shared to the Central Office; however, the slow connections are rarely associated with this segment of your connection.